 The Company is a FCA solo regulated entity firm that is subject to the MIFIDPRU Remuneration Code.
 However, as a non-SNI MIFIDPRU investment firm not meeting the conditions in SYSC 19G.1.1R(2) the Company is not subject to the regulatory provisions relating to shares, instruments and alternative arrangements, retention policy, shares and discretionary pension benefits.
-The Company is part of the wider the Group.

-As a Capital Requirements Directive (CRD) firm, the Group is required to adopt and apply a remuneration policy that is firm-wide, which includes the [name].
+The Company is part of the wider the Lloyds Banking Group (the 'Group').
+As a Capital Requirements Directive (CRD) firm, the Group is required to adopt and apply a remuneration policy that is firm-wide, which includes the Company.
 Consequently, the Remuneration policy complies with CRD requirements as well as all other regulations that are applicable to its regulated subsidiaries, including the MIFIDPRU Remuneration Code (SYSC 19.G of the FCA Handbook).

-The Group's Remuneration Policy is set by the Group Remuneration Committee comprising of solely independent directors (and is adopted Group-wide through the legal entity committees).
+The Group's Remuneration Policy is set by the Group Remuneration Committee comprising of solely Independent Directors (and is adopted Group-wide through the legal entity committees).

-The Company: Chief Executive Officer is accountable for establishing, implementing and maintaining remuneration policies, procedures and practices within IP&I which adhere to the Group's remuneration policy, and are consistent with and promote principles of effective risk management.
+The Company's Chief Executive Officer is accountable for establishing, implementing and maintaining remuneration policies, procedures and practices which adhere to the Group's remuneration policy, and are consistent with and promote principles of effective risk management.
 Support is provided by the Insurance People Committee which is responsible for ensuring that remuneration related activity is effectively monitored.
-Annually a review of the Remuneration Policy is undertaken to ensure that it is being applied effectively and that all decisions are taken in line with the wider Group's Reward Governance.